Udaybhan19/Front_end_Model_development/README.md

 # 🌱 Plant Disease Detection & Segmentation Mobile App

 This repository provides an **AI-powered plant disease detection and semantic segmentation system** designed for **mobile applications**.
-The segmentation pipeline is built on top of **MMSegmentation** using the **InternImage** backbone, with a **FastAPI-based backend** for real-time inference.
+The segmentation pipeline is built on top of MSegmentation using the SOTA Segmentation model as backbone, with a **FastAPI-based backend** for real-time inference.

-The system focuses on **20 common plant diseases** (e.g., spot, blight, rot, rust) and is optimized for accuracy, scalability, and deployment readiness.
+The system focuses on **20 common plant diseases** (e.g., spot, blight, rot, rust) for unknown plant species.
+In addition, it targets 12 major crops, each containing crop-specific diseases, including apple, grape, banana, rice, wheat, soybean, tomato, potato, bean, cucumber, cabbage, and corn, to ensure scalability and deployment readiness for real-world applications.

 ---